-- Testing and training for the facility Career Ladder Program, including the supervision the Field Training Officer (FTO) Program.
+- Testing and training for the facility Career Ladder Program, including the supervision of the Field Training Officer (FTO) Program.

 - Coordinate and schedule training sessions and events for all staff to promote the professional development and efficient job performance of each employee.
 Ensure that the certification/re-certification training of all correctional staff is conducted in accordance with established policies and procedures and the provisions established by the New Hampshire Association of Counties (NHAC.)

-- Accountability for all uniforms and equipment, and maintaining training records for employees.
+- Accountability for all uniforms and equipment.

 Use of Force Training